 Or could it just be that selling liquidation stock is perhaps not as lucrative as it has been in the past?
 There are certainly easier and more legitimate ways to make money online these days.

-Liquidation.com is without doubt an established business, but as we all know…that doesn’t count for much online.
+Liquidation.com is without doubt an established business, but that doesn’t always count for much online.